Digital Marketing Trends

 Information (CMS) Pages:

-Problem: Most of the information pages like about us, shipping, privacy etc. do not have duplication problems, however sometime duplication of these pages can occur with SSL versions (HTTPS.)
+Problem: Most of the information pages like about us, shipping, privacy, etc. do not have duplication problems, however sometimes duplication of these pages can occur with SSL versions (HTTPS.)

 Solution: to overcome this problem it’s a good idea to use canonical tags on all these informative pages in your CMS.
 The tags will guide search engine spiders and show them which pages they should index.

-It is always an important and needful practice to use canonical tags onto your website in order to remove duplicate content.
+It is always an important and needful practice to use canonical tags on your website in order to remove duplicate content.
 Please make sure you implemented it properly.